 - Join local groups – such as translation based ones run by the Institute of Translation and Interpreting (ITI).
 You can also join ITI as a student member and immerse yourself in the industry, learning from people who have been in your position.

 - Look at free and low-cost webinars to find out how to grow your business.
-We recommend eCPD Webinars, who offer professional development online for language professionals at all levels.
+There are many webinars available offering professional development online for language professionals at all levels.

 - Ask friends and family if they need translation help – it’s amazing how languages are needed in so many businesses!